Flowering Tea

 Black Tea, which is rarely used when making Flowering Tea, contains the most with 45-mg per 8-oz cup.
 Next is Oolong with 35-37-mg.
 Finally, we’re heading into familiar territory with Green Tea, which has around 30-mg, and White Tea (the least processed type), which has 15-mg.
 The latter two varieties have the least amount of the stimulant, making them an excellent choice should you need to cut down.

-Flowering Tea Benefits
+Flower Tea Benefits

-What they lack in caffeine, they make up for in health benefits.
-This is because both Green and White Tea boast an abundance of vitamins, minerals and other antioxidants.
 These chemical compounds combined work on a molecular level to slow oxidative stress in the body.
 The result is that, when enjoyed as part of a healthy and active lifestyle, your cuppa reduces the risk of developing several chronic conditions.

-And the flowers, too, might help.
-Modern scientific evidence indicates that Chrysanthemum Tea Benefits, for instance, can, among other qualities, boost the immune system and reduce inflammation.
 Meanwhile, Jasmine Flowers, when served as a Herbal Tea, improve digestion and even promote weight loss.
 The bottom line is that Flower Tea not only looks great; it makes you feel great as well!

 How to Brew Tea Flowers

 We’ve come to the moment you’ve been waiting for: How to brew Tea Flowers.
 We’ve mentioned it already, but we’ll say once more that you’ll almost certainly want a glass vessel.
-This is because you’ll want to observe what’s happening within as, put simply, it is exquisite.
+This is because you’ll want to observe what’s happening within, as, put simply, it is exquisite.
 The good news is that the instructions are relatively straightforward once you have everything to hand.

 1, Place the Tea Flower ball into the bottom of a glass Teapot, cup or mug.